Opposing forces in the Polish September Campaign: Slovakia

+The six months old Slovak Republic had an army composed of Slovak units of the former Czechoslovak Army.
+When Germany asked for Slovak assistance in invading Poland, Field Army Bernolák, under the command of Slovak Minister of War Ferdinand Čatloš was formed and invaded the country together with German forces on 1 September.

+Slovak troops faced the Polish Karpaty Army, and captured the towns of Javorina, Jurgów, and Zakopane.
+At the end of the campaign, Field Army Bernolák had suffered 37 dead, 114 wounded, and 11 missing.

 Poland

 Between 1936 and 1939, Poland invested heavily in industrialization of the Centralny Okręg Przemysłowy, chosen for being reasonably far from both the Soviet and German frontiers.
 That heavy spending on military industry pushed much of the spending on actual weapons into 1940–42.
 Poland had been preparing for defensive war for many years; however, most plans assumed German aggression would not happen before 1942.
 Polish military industry development and fortifications were scheduled to be completed in that year, and newer tanks and aircraft were just entering production or would shortly.

 Starting in September 1936, France loaned Poland 2.6 billion francs over a 5-year period, which added 12% to the annual Polish military budget.
 The Polish defense budget for 1938–39 was 800 million zlotys, of which: